 Where Is The Grand Canyon Whitewater Rafting Experience?

-The whitewater rafting adventure is on the Colorado River, and it’s run by the Hualapai River Runners.
+The rafting adventure is on the Colorado River, and it’s run by the Hualapai River Runners.
 You can choose from one or two-day packages.
 And with either option, you’ll have an experienced guide that’ll take you rafting, hiking, and climbing.

 Casual clothes are best, along with tennis shoes or hiking boots.
 If you’re coming during the spring and fall, it’s good to wear layers.
 During these months, the temperature can vary a lot during the day.